PrabhaBharadwaj/Car_Prediction/README.md

 # ML-Model-Flask-Deployment
 # Car_Price_Prediction

+This dataset contains information about used cars.
+This data can be used for a lot of purposes such as price prediction to exemplify the use of linear regression in Machine Learning.

+## Approach:

+By using Linear RandomForset Regressor , we are predicting the Car price based on user input data

+Here we used Flask web application Framework and deployed in Heroku cloud platform (Platform As A service-PAAS)

 This is a demo project to elaborate how Machine Learn Models are deployed on production using Flask API

 ## Prerequisites